Health Happening

 anatomy of skin

-Skin cancer can occur anywhere on the body, but most commonly occurs in skin often exposed to sunlight.
+Skin cancer is the most common form of cancer in the U.S. and can occur anywhere on the body, but most commonly occurs in skin often exposed to sunlight.
 E.g. the face, neck, and hands.
 It especially occurs in fair-skinned and fair-haired people, those who had freckles as a child and those who have blue eyes.

 Squamous cell carcinoma (SCC)